 From Mineralnye Vody Airport or Nalchik you will need to get a minibus to one of the small towns near Elbrus - Terskol, Cheget or Azau.
 The journey from Nalchick to Terskol takes about 1.5 hours and costs about $5 in a minibus or $10 in a taxi.
 The journey from Mineralnye Vody Airport to Terskol takes about 3 hours and costs more.

-Please note: It is best to bring cash with you to Elbrus.
+Please note: It is best to bring Russian rubles in cash with you to Elbrus.
 There is only one ATM in Terskol and it is often out of cash.
 Some hotels will exchange US dollars or Euros, but they will not give a favourable rate.
-When you arrive in Terskol your hotel / hostel will require that you complete registration papers and pay a small registration fee ~$5 - this is a government requirement for all foreigners.
+When you arrive in Terskol your hotel or hostel will require you to complete registration papers and pay a small registration fee ~$5 - this is a government requirement for all foreigners.

 Before you climb Mount Elbrus it is imperative that you spend a few days acclimatising.
 You can do some of this acclimatisation on Mount Elbrus itself, but we recommend undertaking a hike or two before getting the cable car up to Mir Station.

 The most popular acclimatisation hikes are on Cheget Mountain and to the Observatory / Terskol Peak (3127m).
 Both have well marked walking paths and are relatively easy hikes.
 Just make sure you don't push yourself too hard!
 These hikes are meant to help you acclimatise to the altitude, so slowly does it!

 The views of Elbrus from both peaks is very impressive!

 Once on the mountain itself, there are few options for acclimatisation.
 One of them is a hike to and back from the Pastokov Rocks (4680m) from the barrels - this adds a day to the climb but is well worth it!
 A conservative approach to climbing Mount Elbrus takes fives days of acclimatisation before attempting a summit bid.